simp/pupmod-simp-simpkv/README.md

   * Takes precedence over `app_id`.
   * When present, must match a key in `backends` and will be used unequivocally.

-    * If that backend does not exist in `backends`, the libkv function will fail.
+    * If that backend does not exist in `backends`, the simpkv function will fail.

   * When absent, the backend configuration will be selected from the set of entries in `backends`, using the `app_id` option if specified.